science-digital/sd-integration-tool-template/README.md

 logger = getLogger("app")
 ```

-We then describe the service, who to contact and other useful information used whne deploying the service
+We then describe the service, who to contact and other useful information used when deploying the service

 ```
 service = Service(